In English

 The Royal Society of Arts and Sciences in Gothenburg was founded in 1778.
 It is an independent learned society encompassing different disciplines in Sciences, Arts and Social Sciences.
 Its general objectives are to promote scientific exchange among different disciplines.
 The activities are mainly focused on lectures, conferences and publications.
 Support to researchers is given through grants.
 In addition, a number of prizes are awarded on a regular basis.
 New scientific needs, not yet recognized in the regular university system, are identified and promoted.

 Members are elected through a dedicated selection procedure and authorized by the Academy’s membership.
-The Academy is legally independent and relies financially on donations without any public support.

 News